Noriday 350 microgram tablets

 It is important to inform patients that users of all contraceptive pills appear to have a small increase in the risk of being diagnosed with breast cancer, compared with non-users of oral contraceptives, but this has to be weighed against the known benefits.

 Noriday contains lactose monohydrate.
-Patients with rare hereditary problems of galactose intolerance, the Lapp lactose deficiency or glucose-galactose malabsorption should not take this medicine.
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicine.

 Depressed mood and depression are well-known undesirable effects of hormonal contraceptive use (see section 4.8).
 Depression can be serious and is a well-known risk factor for suicidal behaviour and suicide.
 Women should be advised to contact their physician in case of mood changes and depressive symptoms, including shortly after initiating the treatment.